 [Clause 2 inserted in Gazette 16 Mar 2012 p.
-1273.]
+1273; amended in Gazette 11 Jan 2013 p.
+56.]

 Schedule 4 — Procedures to be included in safety management system

 [r.
 24]

 1. Skills etc. of employees, procedures to ensure

 The procedures for ensuring that each employee who fills an employee position to which a task is allocated under the safety management system has the necessary skills and knowledge to undertake all tasks for which he or she has responsibility under the safety management system.